nani454/spring-qualifier/README.md

 TextFileReader is annotated as Primary, so that default auto wiring of IFileReader across the classes will have TextFileReader implementation.

-CSVFileReader is annotated with a qualifier, giving the capability to autowire IFileReader for CSVFileReader implementation where ever needed.
+CSVFileReader is annotated with a Qualifier, giving the capability to autowire IFileReader for CSVFileReader implementation where ever needed.

 If we don't use @Primnry and @Qualifier annotations below would be the error and the recommended actions.